 IRS Transcripts and IRS Verification of Non-filing Letters may easily be obtained:

 Other information may be requested to meet Federal Verification Regulation requirements.
 If selected for verification, the financial aid award is an estimate and subject to change based on the results of the verification process.

 Guidelines for students completing the verification process:

 - Carefully observe verification deadlines.

 - Write the student N number at the top of each page.

 - Keep copies of all documents submitted during the verification process.

-- Frequently check "Student Requirements" under the Financial Aid Tab in myWings to see if any clarification documents have been requested, or if any documents have been listed as incomplete or unsatisfactory.
+- Frequently check "Financial Aid Requirements" in the Financial Aid tile in myWings to see if any clarification documents have been requested or if any documents have been listed as incomplete or unacceptable.

-that allows schools to institutionally select students / FAFSAs for verification, what initial documents should be completed and submitted, the deadline to complete the verification process and the ramifications for not completing the verification process.
+The Office of Student Financial Aid will officially notify students who are institutionally selected for verification by sending a notification to their secure UNF email address detailing the regulation allowing schools to institutionally select students / FAFSAs for verification, what initial documents should be completed and submitted, the deadline to complete the verification process and the ramifications of not completing the verification process.

 Deadline for completing the verification process:

 If selected, the deadline for an otherwise eligible student to submit verification documents is the week before the last day of summer B classes or 120 days after the last day of the student's enrollment, whichever is earlier.